Marwes/combine/README.md

 ## Breaking changes

-Here is a list containing most of the breaking changes in older versions of parser-combinators.
+Here is a list containing most of the breaking changes in older versions of combine (parser-combinators).

 ### 0.7.0
 * `Stream::uncons` changed its signature to allow it to return errors.
 Return `Error::end_of_input()` instead of `()` if you implemented `Stream`.